dem1995/Algorithms/svms/svms.md

 Sure, we could have some wonky underlying distribution, such as where the circles actually appear really close to the squares (or even within the cavity of the squares), but with the information we _know_ (i.e. our collection of samples) additional justification would be needed for choosing anything but this line.

-Looking at the line again, we've highlighted the closest vectors, known as the *support vectors* as well as indicated what we mean when we say "maximizing the distance to the closest sample in each class", also known as the _margin_.
+Looking at the line again, we've highlighted the closest vectors, known as the **_support vectors_** as well as indicated what we mean when we say "maximizing the distance to the closest sample in each class", also known as the **_margin_**.

 ![maximizing margin image](https://raw.githubusercontent.com/dem1995/algorithms/main/svms/maximum_margin.png)

+### Support Vector Intuition
+Notice that, as the optimal hyperplane is that which separates the classes and maximizes the margin to the closest vectors (aka the support vectors), **the optimal hyperplane is entirely defined by the support vectors**.